AlaaKhaled-BAU/Network_Analyzer_Project/docs/sender_explained.md

 ## 📋 Overview

 **File:** `client/sender.py`
-**Purpose:** Monitor for new CSV files and upload them to the server
+**Purpose:** Monitor for new JSON files and upload them to the server
 **Role:** Consumer in the producer-consumer architecture
 **Runs as:** Standalone process (does NOT require admin privileges)